The Purifying Fire

 - Order vs. Chaos

-- Passion Is Evil: Adressed, as it's stated Gideon was trained to divorce emotions from magic.
+- Passion Is Evil: Addressed, as it's stated Gideon was trained to divorce emotions from magic.
 Otherwise very much averted, however, given that the passionate magic users are the good guys and the Order is evil.

 - Playing with Fire: Chandra and the other pyromancers.